arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 <a name="Ex3Task2" />
 #### Task 2 - Adding Caching Support to WACEL Cloud Tables ####

-WACEL provides prebuilt caching layers in front of popular cloud-based services such as Windows Azure Table Storage.
-It works with Windows Azure Cache service, Windows Azure In-Role Cache, Windows AppFabric Cache on Windows Server, as well as any cache clusters that support Memcache protocol.
+WACEL provides prebuilt caching layers in front of popular cloud-based services such as Microsoft Azure Table Storage.
+It works with Microsoft Azure Cache service, Microsoft Azure In-Role Cache, Windows AppFabric Cache on Windows Server, as well as any cache clusters that support Memcache protocol.
 In other words, once written, your code will work on-premises, in the cloud, and on your mobile devices.

 In this task you will update the Web API Controller to include caching provided by WACEL when querying the Customer table.